Page Content

 • Advanced Cardiovascular Life Support (ACLS) and Basic Life Support (BLS) certification

-• Drug Enforcement Administration (DEA) registration.
-The program covers registration fees upon acceptance
+• Eligibility for Drug Enforcement Administration (DEA) registration (the program covers registration fees upon acceptance)

 Candidates are selected based on scholastic performance and work experience, as well as volunteer experience, leadership qualities, and personal qualities and skills.